 prequel means that better call saul is a story that happens before breaking bad.

-the show’s title is a good example of how better can be used as a modal for strong recommendations. better call saul sounds like something that someone who needs a lawyer would say.
+the show’s title is a good example of how better can be used as a modal auxiliary verb for strong recommendations. better call saul sounds like something that someone who needs a lawyer would say.

 if u haven’t watched better call saul s01e03 there are some very minor spoilers below.

 heeeeere’s johnny, uh, jimmy. saul?

 the opening of episode 3, titled nacho, is a flashback (a time before the rest of the episode) to a conversation between brothers jimmy and chuck mcgill in cook county jail in chicago. jimmy mcgill (aka saul) has been arrested for what he calls a chicago sunroof and his brother chuck, a lawyer from albuquerque, new mexico, is there to help. chuck is clearly disappointed in jimmy.

 when jimmy is brought in by police he announces himself to chuck by saying “heeeere’s johnny”. this famous line was used to introduce tv host johnny carson on his popular u.s. television program the tonight show.